 GNNs can adapt their graph-based structure to an input graph with an iterative process of information aggregation across nodes to learn the complex dependencies of a system.
 In essence, GNNs create new graph embedding and leverage these for making predictions at edge-level, node-level, or graph-level.
 The interaction network~\cite{battaglia2016interaction} is a powerful graph based framework for reasoning about objects and relations in complex and dynamic systems.
 The network takes a graph as input, where nodes represent objects and edges represent interactions between them.
 Each node and edge has an associated set of features that describe the state of the object or interaction.
 It learns to capture complex interactions that can be used to predict future states and abstract physical properties.

 An interaction-network based GNN processes the input graph in three main steps in each iteration.
 First, it applies an edge function to each edge in the graph, taking as input the features of the edge and the features of the nodes it connects.
 This edge function models the interaction between the objects, producing an updated edge feature (often called a "message").
-Then, these messages are consolidated by the aggregation function over the nodes interconnected to each edge, providing a summary of the incoming messages.
-This two-step process is referred to as the message-passing operation.
+Second, these messages are consolidated by an aggregation function over the nodes interconnected to each edge, providing a summary of the incoming messages.
+The process of producing and consolidating messages is known as a message-passing operation.
 The aggregation function, here assumed to be a summation, transposes the edge-specific information to node-specific outputs by gathering information based on the connected node indices.
-Finally, a node function is then applied to each node, taking as input the node's original features and the aggregated messages.
+Third, a node function is then applied to each node, taking as input the node's original features and the aggregated messages.
 This node function models how the object's state is affected by its interactions, producing an updated node feature.
 An additional GNN-head function gives the final graph-level prediction.
-One example full forward pass, comprised of edge and node blocks used to conduct a graph-level prediction, is shown in Fig~\ref{fig:sys}(a).
+An example full forward pass, comprised of edge and node blocks used to conduct a graph-level prediction, is shown in Fig.~\ref{fig:sys}(a).